joshjchayes/TransitFit/README.md

 As discussed in more detail in the paper, TransitFit offers three modes of limb darkening coefficient fitting.
 These are (along with the value to give to `'ld_fit_method'`):

-- **Independent** (`'independent'`) -  This is the traditional approach of fitting LDCs for each filter separately. \tranf{} still uses the Kipping parameterisations, but LDTk is not used to couple LDCs across filters.
+- **Independent** (`'independent'`) -  This is the traditional approach of fitting LDCs for each filter separately.
+TransitFit still uses the Kipping parameterisations, but LDTk is not used to couple LDCs across filters.

 - **Coupled** (`'coupled'`) - Using the Kipping parameterisations, each LDC is fitted as a free parameter, with LDTk being used to estimate the likelihood of complete sets of LDCs, using information on the host star and the observation filters.